kth-gt/cb2442/prog/p3/readme.md

 ## Introduction

-Your task is to code a Python program that calculates RPKM and also TPM (task #1), and that generates a scatter plot of RPM versus TPM (task
+Your task is to code a Python program that calculates RPKM and also TPM (task #1), and that generates a scatter plot of RPKM versus TPM (task
 #2).
 There is also an optional third task (#3).
 You are given two input
 files, described below, and a code "skeleton" on which you should build your program.
 The output should be (1) a file that contains the ID or